deisseroth-lab/two-photon/README.md

 The above example is interactive, but you can modify this logic however needed.
 For example, you can customize the runscript to accept the data folder, and run the python3 command directly and exit.
-Please be careful about specifying /usr/bin/python3 directly, as likely a python from a host environment could also be found.
+You could also choose to add the Windows app to the container beforehand (and then not bind it) and this will only work if you don't require write in that folder.
+Finally, please be careful about specifying /usr/bin/python3 directly, as likely a python from a host environment could also be found.